Living with your parents

 If one of your parents has died and a stepparent comes on the scene, it can be especially hard to accept that new person into your family.
 You might feel resentful if it appears that your stepparent is trying to fill the shoes of your mum or dad.

 Although it's hard, try to remember that your stepparent probably isn't trying to replace your mum or dad at all.
 They probably want to support you but don't know how.
 It can't be easy for them either, especially if you are still grieving.

 Whatever your situation is, there's no magic solution, but talking things through and agreeing on ground rules together can really help.
 Negotiate calmly, be prepared to compromise, and don't force your 'real' parent into taking sides with you against your stepparent, as this will only cause more trouble

-For help and advice on being part of a stepfamily, call the Stepfamily Scotland helpline on 0845 122 8655.
+For help and advice on being part of a stepfamily, you might find Relationship Scotland can help 0845 119 2020.